The children of alcoholic families tend to take on various roles (caretaker, victim, clown, etc.)

 to appreciate each other and to learn better ways of relating in general.

-learn in school and may not have learned from our own parents.
 Many parents can benefit from coaching and guidance to help

 reduce conflict, increase emotional availability and to improve the overall quality of parent-child relationships.